-Just 40km from Exmouth is the northern boundary of the Cape Range National Park, a spectacular region of rugged limestone ranges, breathtaking deep canyons and 50km of pristine beaches.
-The park covers some 50,581 hectares inhabited by abundant wildlife of all kinds, varieties of colourful and unusual birds, emus, euros, bustards, red kangaroos, spiny anteaters and giant Bungarra lizards.
+Just 40km from Exmouth is the northern boundary of the Cape Range National Park; a spectacular region of rugged limestone ranges, breathtaking deep canyons and 50km of pristine beaches.
+The park covers some 50,581 hectares and is inhabited by abundant wildlife of all kinds, including many varieties of colourful and unusual birds, emus, bustards, red kangaroos, wallabies, echidnas and giant Bungarra lizards.

-In ancient times the range was isolated as rising sea levels inundated lower lying areas.
-As a result, some species of plants and animals are endemic to the area, including the red centred variety of the Sturt Desert Pea.
+In ancient times the Cape Range was isolated as rising sea levels inundated lower lying areas.
+As a result, some species of plants and animals are endemic to the area, including the red centered variety of the Sturt Desert Pea.

-All together 630 species of flowering plants have been recorded on the peninsula.
-Over 400 caves are catalogued in the area and it is believed that many more remain to be discovered.
+All together 630 species of flowering plants have been recorded on the North West Cape and Cape Range.
+Over 400 caves have been catalogued in the area and it is believed that many more remain to be discovered.

 On the eastern side of the park, accessible from the main road in to Exmouth, are two of the most spectacular canyons - Shothole Canyon (named for the shot holes left by seismographic charge explosions during oil searches in the 1950′s) and Charles Knife Gorge.
 The 4WD only gravel road into Shothole Canyon runs over dry creek beds along the gorge floor, while the road along the top of Charles Knife Gorge is 2WD suitable and provides breathtaking downward views into the multicoloured gorges with their steep, sheer drops on either side of the road.
 According to American visitors, these two gorges are like “Mini Grand Canyons!”